ctrixcode/discord-webhook-manager/CONTRIBUTING.md

 ### Suggesting Enhancements

 We love new ideas!
 If you have a suggestion for an enhancement or a new feature, please open an issue on GitHub.
 Describe your idea clearly and explain why you think it would be beneficial.

+### Good First Issues

+If you're looking for a good place to start contributing, check out our [Good First Issues](https://github.com/ctrixcode/discord-webhook-manager/labels/good%20first%20issue) on GitHub.
+These are tasks specifically designed for new contributors to get familiar with the codebase.

 ## Technical Stack